bashrc2/AberMUSH/README.md

-unfreeze [target]                  - Allows a player to move or attack teleport [room]                    - Teleport to a room summon [target]                    - Summons a player to your location kick/remove [target]               - Remove a player from the game blocklist                          - Show the current blocklist block [word or phrase]             - Adds a word or phrase to the blocklist unblock [word or phrase]           - Removes a word or phrase to the blocklist
+unfreeze [target]                  - Allows a player to move or attack teleport [room]                    - Teleport to a room summon [target]                    - Summons a player to your location kick out/remove [target]           - Remove a player from the game blocklist                          - Show the current blocklist block [word or phrase]             - Adds a word or phrase to the blocklist unblock [word or phrase]           - Removes a word or phrase to the blocklist